- HOME

 EXCO-LED EVENTS

 NUS Muslim Society's Executive Committee hosts several events throughout their term.
-In the 59th ExCo's term, they executed the following programmes:
+The 60th ExCo team have executed the following programmes:

 - Welcome Tea